darrenweston/NodeAPIExample/README.md

 # NodeAPIExample

-Can be used as a starting point of an REST API with Node.JS
+Can be used as a starting point of a REST API with Node.JS